ErikGartner/prometheus-word2vec/README.md

 ```

 ## Produce Optimized Model
-Thanks to [Marcus Klang](https://github.com/marcusklang) there exists a way to create a extremly fast binary model.
-Much faster than the original.
-This model be read using memory mapping in Java in near IO speed.
+Thanks to [Marcus Klang](https://github.com/marcusklang) there exists a way to create an extremly fast binary model.
+This model is read using memory mapping in Java at near IO speed.

-It however uses the text file instead of the binary file.
-Create the text file by running the command above using the `-binary 0` flag.
+It can be created from the *text* model file.
+To produce it, run the train command with the `-binary 0` flag.

 ```bash
 cd vectortool